-Numerous eighteenth and nineteenth century piers traversed the route of Twelfth Avenue and Marginal Street.
+Numerous eighteenth and nineteenth century piers traversed the route of Twelfth Avenue and Marginal Street in this segment of the project site.
 Going from south to north, the following piers and wharves were identified.
 The relative terms "Old" and "New" are used in the following descriptions in an attempt to differentiate piers, which were constantly being replaced and renumbered historically, from their predecessors and successors.